-We find the story of Nicodemus in three places in the Bible, all in the book of John.
+We find the story of Nicodemus in three places in the Bible, all in the Gospel of John.
 I experienced a new appreciation for Nicodemus after watching the TV series about Jesus’ life, “The Chosen.”
 He is the one character whose story brings me to tears every time I watch it!
 There is a lot we don’t know for sure, but God has given us plenty of information to paint a fascinating picture.
 So who was Nicodemus?

 Who was Nicodemus?

 Nicodemus was a member of the Jewish sect of influential Pharisees and a member of the Sanhedrin, the highest Jewish court.
 Nicodemus held the prominent position as ruler of the Pharisees, an enormously powerful position.
-He was a wealthy man of power and status.

 Pharisees pledged to obey all traditions and laws down to the smallest detail.
 They became arrogant, however, because of their belief that they were the only ones able to interpret the word of God.
 (For Jesus’ own opinion on the Pharisees, see Matthew 23!)